 The proposed works cannot fully meet the Department of Fisheries and Oceans (DFO) measures to protect fish and fish habitat.
-The scope of work is not covered under the standards and code of practice.
-It is recommended that during the final design the development and the stormwater be reviewed by a professional biologist and DFO staff to ensure projects complies with the Fisheries Act.
+The scope of work is not covered under the standards and code of practice and will likely result in the harmful alteration, disruption and destruction (HADD) of fish habitat.
+It is recommended that a DFO Request for Review document is submitted to initiate project review under the Fisheries Act.